 Coleman’s steel popcorn popper has a convenient sliding lid and two-part handle that’s 16 inches long.
 Although the product description says that you don’t need to use oil, we recommend you do.
 This popper is not made from a nonstick material so without oil, kernels (and popcorn) could potentially stick to it and burn.

-- No need for oil
+- CAMPFIRE POPPING: No need for oil

-- Cool-touch wooden handle for added safety
+- SAFE: Cool-touch wooden handle

-- Intended for outdoor use
+- BUILT FOR CAMP: Intended for outdoor use

 This popcorn popper from Great Northern combines a fun retro look with modern features.
 Its specially designed “cool tube” handle is the longest on our list: it’s adjustable up to 24 inches long and will help prevent burned hands and faces.
 This is also the largest popcorn popper on our list.
 It’ll hold up to 4 quarts of popcorn.